joelparkerhenderson/demo-rust-axum/README.md

 }
 ```

+## 12. Create a data store

 For a production app, we could implement the data by using a database.

-For this demo app, we will implement the data by using a global variable `BOOKS`.
+For this demo, we will implement the data by using a global variable `DATA`.

 Edit file `Cargo.toml` to add the crate `once_cell` for global variables: